uviclibraries/image-editing-photopea/basic-photo-edits.md

 parent: Workshop Activities
 ---

-# Photoshop for Beginners Activity #2: Basic Photo Edits
+# Photopea for Beginners Activity #2: Basic Photo Edits
 Let’s move on using Photopea and do some basic edits to a photo.
 If you have any questions, please ask!

 1. Download this image for the exercise: [Unsplash](https://unsplash.com/photos/xEX_o0haX6c){:target="_blank"}